docker/for-win/README.md

-## Docker CE for Windows
+## Docker Desktop for Windows

-### Getting Docker CE for Windows
+### Getting Docker Desktop for Windows

-"Docker CE for Windows" is free to [download](https://www.docker.com/products/docker#/windows).
+"Docker Desktop" is free to [download](https://www.docker.com/products/docker#/windows).

 ### Documentation

-If you don't understand something about Docker CE for Windows, the [extensive documentation](https://docs.docker.com/docker-for-windows/) is a great place to look for answers.
+If you don't understand something about Docker Desktop for Windows, the [extensive documentation](https://docs.docker.com/docker-for-windows/) is a great place to look for answers.

 ### Support

-Users from the Docker CE community trade tips and tricks and discuss Docker CE for Windows in [the user forum](https://forums.docker.com/c/docker-for-windows).
+Users from the Docker Desktop community trade tips and tricks and discuss Docker Desktop for Windows in [the user forum](https://forums.docker.com/c/docker-for-windows).

-Problems with the Docker CE for Windows software can be filed as issues in this ([docker/for-win](https://github.com/docker/for-win)) repository.
+Problems with the Docker Desktop for Windows software can be filed as issues in this ([docker/for-win](https://github.com/docker/for-win)) repository.

 ### This Repository

-This repository contains an issue tracker for Docker CE for Windows -- an integrated Docker CE experience on Microsoft Windows.
+This repository contains an issue tracker for Docker Desktop for Windows -- an integrated Docker experience on Microsoft Windows.
 If you find a problem with the software, first [browse the existing issues](https://github.com/docker/for-win/issues) or search from the bar at the top (`s` to focus) and then, if you don't find your issue, [open